Code of Ethics and Standards

 Requests for Comment: Individuals and organizations that are the primary subjects of original reporting should be customarily contacted with requests for comment before publication and given a reasonable time to respond.

 Social Media: Newsroom employees’ social media accounts express personal opinions and do not reflect the official position of The Daily Beast.
 Nonetheless, journalists should be advised that anything posted to a social media account can be used against them, their colleagues or the company in the court of public opinion.
+Additionally, employees are prohibited from posting sponsored content on their social accounts.
 In short, think before you tweet.
 We expect reporters and editors to exercise good judgment—no matter what the medium.

 Violence: Violence is, unfortunately, part of life and ignoring it does not serve the public good.
 We have an obligation to confront evil, even if it sometimes makes us uncomfortable.
 Except in unusual circumstances, efforts will be made to obscure victims' identities in graphic photos and video.
 The Daily Beast will not engage in the pornography of violence by showing the moment of death unless it serves the public good.